epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

 Source code -> Lexer -> Parser -> Type checking -> Assembly generation
 ```

-The lexer will generate a sequence of tokens from the source code.
-The parser will generate an AST from the sequence of tokens.
+The lexer generates a sequence of tokens from the source code.

-Let consider an example:
+The parser generates an AST from the sequence of tokens.

+For example, consider the following program:

 ```swift
 let main = exit(1)
 ```

-The lexer will generate the following sequence of tokens:
+The lexer generates the following sequence of tokens:

 ```scala
 List(